A Practical Guide to PTSD Treatment by Nancy C. Bernardy - ISBN: 9781433818325

 Summary

-This concise clinical guide demonstrates how pharmacology can be integrated with traditional psychotherapy approaches to PTSD.
-The authors present common assessment tools and strategies, synthesizing implications from research on all existing pharmacologic treatments for PTSD including antidepressants, anxiolytics, and antipsychotic medications.
-Clear guidelines are provided for related conditions such as insomnia and substance a…
+This concise clinical guide shows how pharmacology can be integrated with traditional psychotherapy approaches to PTSD.
+Authors present common assessment tools and strategies, synthesize implications from research on all existing pharmacologic treatments for PTSD including antidepressants, anxiolytics, and antipsychotic medications, and present clear guidelines for related conditions such as insomnia and substance abuse.
+Treatment of older adults and others with complicated presentations is a…

 Book Details